 No matter how you parse it, divorce takes its toll on even the strongest among us.
 Divorce is exhausting and requires careful attention on your part.
 As such, it’s a great idea to cut back on your personal obligations where you can.
 Start with those things you do that bring you no joy and let go of any that you can.
 While some of your obligations are exactly that, and you are obliged to fulfill them, others are not, and there is no shame in walking away.

 If your spouse is moving out of the family home, it’s important to set new boundaries and create a new normal.
 If he or she no longer lives in your home, your spouse obviously won’t be coming and going as if it were his or her home anymore.
 If you share children, however, you’ll want to create an atmosphere that allows for a comfortable middle ground – you don’t want your children’s other parent to wait outside the door uncomfortably when picking up the kids, for example.
 Having a clear schedule and sticking to it can help.

 If you are living together until the divorce is final, things can be even trickier.
 You’ll want to set boundaries that provide you both with space, but that also allows your house to continue to feel like your children’s loving home.

 In My Opinion

-Call A Charlotte Divorce Attorney With Your Divorce Concerns
+Call A Charlotte Divorce Law Firm With Your Divorce Concerns

 Divorce is never easy, but at Blood Law, PLLC, in Charlotte, family law is our focus, and we are committed to helping you throughout the divorce process.
 Our compassionate legal team is on your side with experienced guidance for your most pressing divorce concerns.
 We’re here to help, so please don’t hesitate to contact or call us at (704) 286-0570 today.